 SysML internal block diagrams may be used to specify blocks with unique identification and property values.
-Figure 8.11 shows an example used to specify a unique vehicle with a vehicle identification number (VIN) and unique properties such as its weight, color, and horsepower.
+Figure B.38 in Annex B shows an example used to specify a unique vehicle with a vehicle identification number (VIN) and unique properties such as its weight, color, and horsepower.
 This concept is distinct from the UML concept of instance specifications in that it does not imply or assume any run-time semantic, and can also be applied to specify design configurations.